Ciaran-Carroll/Time-Series-Project/README.md

 **What it does:**
 - Measures how much the stock price fluctuates
 - Uses standard deviation of returns
-- Annualised to show yearly volatility
+- Annualized to show yearly volatility
 - Rolling 30-day window shows changing volatility over time

 **Why it matters:**